64-bitman/browser-on-ram/README.md

 # Usage

-The recommended way is to use the systemd service, you can enable it it via `systemctl --user enable --now bor.service`, note that any configured browsers that are running will not be synced (you should close them first).
+The recommended way is to use the systemd service, you can enable it it via `systemctl --user enable --now bor.service`.
 This will also start the hourly resync timer `bor-resync.timer`.
 If you want to resync on sleep, then enable run `systemctl enable bor-sleep@$(whoami).service` and `systemctl --user enable bor-sleep-resync.service`.

 The executable name is `bor`.
 To see the current status, run `bor --status`.
 Use